Tropical Fish in New England? How We Collect and Study Gulf Stream Orphans

 Gulf Stream orphan season peaks in late summer and early fall.
 For decades, many aquariums, including the New England Aquarium, have taken advantage of this phenomenon as an opportunity to collect tropical fish for display.
 But, Mike says, the community is also interested in learning which fish are arriving in New England and what that might mean for the region’s ecology.

-A juvenile spotfin butterfly fish collected as a Gulf Stream orphan in 2022
+A spotfin butterfly fish collected in 2025

 Community science for Gulf Stream orphans